ticketmaster-api/sdk-javascript/README.md

 ## Slack Channel

-Find us in #open-collaboration on Slack!
+Find us in #open-platform on Slack!